-Gain a strong understanding of the gaming products and design/planning of programs.
+Gain a strong understanding of gaming products and design/planning of programs.
 Planning is needed to make a good product/project.
-Learning these products can lead into other areas of animation, 3D printing, and more.
+Learning these products can lead to other areas of animation, 3D printing, and more.

-Course Title:Robotics I (Fall Semester)Grade:9-12Texts Used:N/A
+Course Title: Robotics (Fall Semester)